What has been your response to Covid-19?

 Is this just a children’s museum?

 No, people of all ages enjoy the Museum.
-You are never too old to ignite your imagination!
+You are never too young or too old to ignite your imagination!
+Click here for more information on what we have to offer.

 What are the Museum’s hours?